simon-nguyen-goldenowl/test-webflow/TOSJP.md

         is assigned to us and shall also contain instructions to the Customer Member regarding the method of payment to us.

+    e.
+The Customer Member pays us, as the sole legal and beneficial owner of the Right to Receive Payment in place of the Merchant Member, the price of the Pace Buy in interest-free instalments, as detailed at Clause 3.5.

     f.
-The Customer Member pays us, as the sole legal and beneficial owner of the Right to Receive Payment in place of the Merchant Member, the price of the Pace Buy in three monthly instalments.
-        The first instalment is due and payable upon the Pace Buy.

-    g.
 Except as provided in this clause, the rights and obligations of the Customer Member and the Merchant Member in relation to the sale and purchase under the Pace Buy remain unchanged.

-3. A Merchant Member pays the Merchant Fee and Transaction Fee for the use of Pace Services.

-4. A Customer Member is not required to pay us any fees for the use of Pace Services.
-A Merchant Member shall not charge a Customer Member any separate fees, costs, or charges on Pace Buys for any purposes whatsoever.

-5. Generally, a Customer Member is not permitted to make Pace Buys in excess of the Pace Buy Limit.
+3. Generally, a Customer Member is not permitted to make Pace Buys in excess of the Pace Buy Limit.
 The Pace Buy Limit is reduced by the total amount of a Customer Member\'s unpaid instalments.
-However, we may in our sole discretion permit a Customer Member to make Pace Buys in excess of the Pace Buy Limit provided that the amount paid by the Customer Member for the first instalment at the point of purchase is increased to the extent necessary to ensure that the remaining instalments payable is within the Pace Buy Limit.
+However, we may in our sole discretion permit a Customer Member to make Pace Buys in excess of the Pace Buy Limit provided that the amount paid by the Customer Member for the first instalment at the point of purchase is increased to the extent necessary to ensure that the remaining instalments payable is within the Pace Buy Limit, and the Payment Method selected for that purchase is through a credit card or debit card.
 For the avoidance of doubt, unless excepted as provided in the foregoing sentence, we will not be a party to the transaction (in any capacity) in the event that the Customer Member has exceeded the Pace Buy Limit.

-6. Pace Services are not loans, financing or credit facilities of any kind whatsoever.
-We do not provide insurance of any kind.
-We are solely a technology service provider.

-7. Each Merchant Member is solely and fully liable for the sale and supply of goods and services under a Pace Buy.
+4. Each Merchant Member is solely and fully liable for the sale and supply of goods and services under a Pace Buy.
 We are not a party to the sale and purchase contracts under Pace Buys.
 We do not own, create, manufacture, sell, resell, provide, control, manage, offer,